Officine Universelle Buly: Company history

 Reinvigorated by Ramdane Touhami and Victoire de Taillac-Touhami, the brand was revived as "Officine Universelle Buly", or "Buly 1803" in 2014.

 The first Buly shop was established in 2014, at 6 rue Bonaparte in Paris, and has seen a fast expansion around the world ever since.
 As of March 2021, Buly 1803 has 25 shops globally, in cities including Paris, Hong Kong, New York, San Francisco, London, Tokyo, Kyoto, Osaka, Seoul and Taipei.

 Business structure

 Officine Universelle Buly was acquired by the multi-national LVMH in October 2021.
-The company is managed by the duo Ramdane Touhami, the manager, and Victoire de Taillac-Touhami, the head of communication and the spokesperson.
-The brand now operates in seven countries in the world and is rapidly expanding.
+The company is managed by Nathalie Elbaz as the CEO.

 Products

 Officine Universelle Buly carries a wide range of beauty products for body, face, hair and home, with more than 800 variants amassed from around the world.
-Most of them bear a traditional French name honouring its commitment to old beauty recipes but combined with innovative cosmetic techniques, such as eau triple, the brand’s water-based perfume, containing 0 alcohol.
+Most of them bear a traditional French name honouring its commitment to old beauty recipes but combined with innovative cosmetic techniques, such as eau triple, the brand's water-based perfume, containing 0 alcohol.